-Name Description Required VolumeId The ID of the Amazon EBS volume Type: String Default: none Valid Values: ID of a volume that you own Constraints: The volume and instance must be within the same availability zone Yes InstanceId The ID of the instance to which the volume attaches Type: String Default: none Valid Values: ID of an instance that you own Constraints: The volume and instance must be within the same availability zone Yes Device Specifies how the device is exposed to the instance (e.g., /dev/sdh).
+Name Description Required VolumeId The ID of the Amazon EBS volume Type: String Default: none Valid Values: ID of a volume that you own Constraints: The volume and instance must be within the same availability zone and the instance must be running Yes InstanceId The ID of the instance to which the volume attaches Type: String Default: none Valid Values: ID of an instance that you own Constraints: The volume and instance must be within the same availability zone and the instance must be running Yes Device Specifies how the device is exposed to the instance (e.g., /dev/sdh).
 For information on standard storage locations, see Storage Locations .
 Type: String Default: none Valid Values: Valid device ID Constraints: The specified device ID cannot be in use by another device or an instance store Yes https://ec2.amazonaws.com/ ?Action=AttachVolume &VolumeId=vol-4d826724 &InstanceId=i-6058a509 &Device=/dev/sdh &...auth parameters...